How Christie lost his spot on the Trump transition team

 This account was confirmed by two other Trump campaign sources, but those close to Christie disputed it.
 One Christie ally suggested the transition only got off to a turbulent start because Trump and his campaign team didn’t expect to win the race and didn’t engage with the transition process prior to his surprise victory.

 Yahoo News reached out to Christie’s office for a comment on this story.
 The governor’s office referred us to Trump spokesman Jason Miller, who did not respond.
 We also tried to contact Christie directly, but he did not respond to requests for comment.
-However, a source close to Christie refuted the idea the transition effort was mismanaged during his tenure.
+However, a source close to Christie refuted the idea that the transition effort was mismanaged during his tenure.
 The source described the team under Christie as a “very professional organization.”

 “I can’t tell you whether or not Trump was frustrated or not, but tons of good work was done by the transition team before the election.
 Hundreds of people were suggested and vetted for tier one appointments.
 Hundreds of people were identified for landing teams [for liaison with government agencies].
 There were serious implementation plans written for over a dozen major policy initiatives that were put forward on the campaign trail,” the source close to Christie said.

-The Christie source described the transition team under the governor as a “very professional organization,” and said there was nothing unusual in Trump replacing Christie with Pence.
+The Christie source said there was nothing unusual in Trump’s replacing Christie with Pence.

 “It is natural that the president-elect would want the vice president to take a major role, and that the campaign team would become the major players in the transition,” a source close to Christie said.

-A second source close to Christie echoed the notion it was “entirely natural” for Pence to take over.
-They also pointed out there was historical precedent for this since then Vice President Dick Cheney took over former President George W. Bush’s transition team from other aides after they won the presidential election in 2000.
+A second source close to Christie echoed the notion that it was “entirely natural” for Pence to take over.
+They also pointed out there was historical precedent for this, since then Vice President Dick Cheney took over former President George W. Bush’s transition team from other aides after they won the presidential election in 2000.

 “It is entirely natural for there to be a transition in the transition as it moves from planning to execution phases,” said the Christie source.

-However, in addition to the three Trump campaign sources who spoke to Yahoo News, two more junior staffers also described specific instances of alleged mismanagement by Christie that got the transition off to a slow start.
+However, in addition to the three Trump campaign sources who spoke to Yahoo News, two junior staffers also described specific instances of alleged mismanagement by Christie that got the transition off to a slow start.
 The two staffers said Christie did alarmingly little work on the transition and was largely absent from the campaign during the weeks leading up to the election, when Trump was widely expected to lose.
 According to one account, campaign staffers had been so accustomed to Christie’s absence that they were surprised to see him appear at campaign headquarters in Trump Tower — on Election Day.

 “Where was Christie?
 Where was he?
 He certainly wasn’t planning the transition.
 We [didn’t] have nearly as much planning as we should have,” one of the staffers said.